- If you get the error: You can't keep Windows settings, personal files, and apps, that means you will lose your data when upgrading the OS.

-When upgrading to Windows 10, in most cases you’ll have the option to save your personal files and apps and move them to Windows 10.
-Unfortunately, some users reported “You can’t keep Windows settings, personal files and apps” message while performing Windows 10 upgrade.
-This can be a big problem, but there’s a way to fix it.
+When upgrading to Windows 10, in most cases, you’ll have the option to save your personal files and apps and move them as well.

-- Keep personal files and apps greyed out – Many users reported that the option to Keep their personal files and apps is disabled while upgrading to new version of Windows 10.
-This can be a big problem, but you should be able to fix it using one of our solutions.
+- Keep personal files and apps greyed out – Many users said that the option to keep their personal files and apps is disabled while upgrading to a new version of Windows 10.
+This can be a serious inconvenience, but you should be able to fix it using one of our solutions.

-- You can’t keep windows settings personal files and apps because your current version, unsupported directory, different language – There are many reasons that can prevent you from upgrading to a new version of Windows.
-In most cases, that your system language or locale.
+- You can’t keep Windows settings personal files and apps because your current version, unsupported directory, different language – There are many reasons that can prevent you from upgrading to a new version of Windows.
+In most cases, they’re related to your system language or locale.

 - You can’t keep Windows settings registry – This error can appear if you change the location of your Program Files or user account directory.
 However, you can fix this problem by making a couple of changes in your registry.

-- When Command Prompt starts, enter the following:
+- When Command Prompt starts, enter the following command and press Enter:

-- You should see your operating system language in Default system UI language section.
+- You should see your operating system language in the Default system UI language section.

-- Insert Windows 10 DVD and boot your computer from it.
+- Insert Windows 10 DVD or a bootable USB drive and boot your computer from it.